relaxdiego/relaxdiego.github.com/_posts/2016-06-10-writing-ansible-modules-with-tests.md

 repo.
 Make sure to put the fork in the same account where you placed your fork of the Ansible repo.

-Now, add that fork as a remote to your local repo and name it 'origin':
+After you've created the fork, add it as a remote to your local repo and name it 'origin':

     $ git remote add origin git@github.com:<your-github-account>/ansible-modules-extras.git